 Dear Hersband and Wife,

-This is just a good butch perspective.
+This is just good butch perspectives.

 Just my humble opinion as the femme,